 Introduction to Corporate Social Responsibility

-In today's world, facing rapid shifts and dramatic economic, social and environmental challenges, issues related to societal responsibility, sustainability and business ethics are gaining more importance, especially in the business sector.
+In today's economic and social environment, issues related to social responsibility and sustainability are gaining more importance, especially in the business sector.
 Business goals are inseparable from the societies and environments within which they operate.
 Whilst short-term economic gain can be pursued, the failure to account for longer-term social and environmental impacts makes those business practices unsustainable.

 The overall objective of the course is to enable professionals from private companies, NGOs, International Organizations and Governments who wish to be involved in CSR, to define Corporate Social Responsibility (CSR) and apply such concept in their institutions and day-to-day projects.